lk-geimfari/awesomo/languages/C#.md

 [**Radarr**](https://github.com/Radarr/Radarr) is a fork of Sonarr to work with movies à la Couchpotato. https://radarr.video

 ---
-[**Razor**](https://github.com/aspnet/Razor) is a part of ASP.NET Core.
-The Razor syntax provides a fast, terse, clean and lightweight way to combine server code with HTML to create dynamic web content.
-This repo contains the parser and the C# code generator for the Razor syntax.

----
 [**react-native-windows**](https://github.com/Microsoft/react-native-windows) is a framework for building native UWP and WPF apps with React. http://facebook.github.io/react-native/

 ---